hyperoslo/playbook/WORKFLOW.md

 [stand-up](http://www.mountaingoatsoftware.com/agile/scrum/daily-scrum/).
 Project managers and advisors may want to participate in this meeting and indeed are welcome to, but it is not required.

-We like to timebox standups to 15 minutes where everyone takes turns asking these questions of themselves:
+We like to timebox stand-ups to 15 minutes where everyone takes turns asking these questions of themselves:

 * What did you do yesterday?
 * What will you be doing today?